mgifford/a11y-contracting/Accessibility-Procurement-Pilot-Modified.md

 ### 2.1 The Open by Default Pilot Portal (http://pilot.open.canada.ca/open-by-default-pilot)

 The Open by Default Pilot Portal, launched in July 2017, is the newest component of the Open Government website.
 It is an online beta site where various types of non-sensitive federal-level documents in draft format (i.e. working documents) are made publicly available, providing users with insight into what Government of Canada employees are working on (e.g., presentations, speaking notes, infographics, annual reports, etc.).
-The Open by Default Pilot Portal leverages existing operational systems that are used to power open.canada.ca, including CKAN, Drupal and Solr.
+The Open by Default Pilot Portal leverages existing operational systems that are used to power open.canada.ca, including CKAN, Drupal 8 and Solr.
 It also leverages GCDocs, an internal records management tool.
 The technical architecture of the Open by Default Pilot Portal, a separate, beta-stage instance within open.canada.ca, mirrors that of the Open Government Portal.
-All source code for the architecture is available on GitHub for reuse here : https://github.com/open-data.
+Instructions to build the environment will be provided as well as all source code for the architecture.
+Currently all code for this project is available on GitHub - https://github.com/open-data

-The Open by Default Portal consolidates draft documents (“Digital Assets”) provided by four pilot departments: Natural Resources Canada, Canadian Heritage, Environment and Climate Change Canada, and the Treasury Board of Canada Secretariat.
-However, additional partner departments will be on-boarded in the future .The Open by Default Pilot Portal includes Digital Assets that are works in progress which have not necessarily been created or formatted for compliance with web accessibility standards.
+The Open by Default Portal consolidates draft documents (“Digital Assets”) provided by the pilot departments.
+Presently they are Natural Resources Canada, Canadian Heritage, Environment and Climate Change Canada, and the Treasury Board of Canada Secretariat.
+The Open by Default Pilot Portal includes Digital Assets that are works in progress which have not necessarily been created or formatted for compliance with web accessibility standards.

-Currently, the Open by Default Portal contains approximately 550 Digital Assets in common formats such as .doc, .docx, .xls, .xlsx, .ppt, .pptx, .pdf, and .png.
+Currently, the Open by Default Portal contains approximately 550 Digital Assets in common open formats such as .odf, .csv, .svg, .shp, but also standard Microsoft & Adobe file formats.
 The collection contains such Digital Assets as draft policies, internal draft documentation on systems, and presentations.
 It is expected that future Digital Assets holdings on the portal could be expanded to include audio and video formats.
-It is also expected that the volume on content could expand to include 100,000s of digital assets over the next few y ears, as departments are onboarded.
+It is also expected that the volume on content could expand to include 100,000s of digital assets over the next few years, as departments are onboarded.

 ## 3. Challenge

 TBS has a requirement for an open source software solution (“Solution”) (existing or developmental but not proprietary) to enhance and improve the accessibility of both current and future Digital Assets housed on the Open by Default Pilot Portal.
 Proposed Solutions must also be compatible with the Open Government website’s existing digital infrastructure.

 The following illustrative list provides examples of accessibility issues Solutions may address in responding to the challenge.
-This list is non-exhaustive; Solutions may address any of these accessibility issues or may address accessibility issues not listed below.
+This list is non-exhaustive.
+All Solutions should assume bilingual content.
+These are examples of Solutions that may be addresed in the CFP.
+Ability of the system to:

-- Lack of ability within the system to automatically transform Digital Assets created in both official languages, into Digital Assets which conform to a minimum of WCAG 2.0 AA.
-Digital assets which additionally conform to WCAG 2.1 and/or EN 301 549 would be preferred.
+- automatically flag Digital Assets when they fail to meet WCAG 2.0 AA.
+This system should allow for marking WCAG 2.1 and/or EN 301 549 requirements when they become available.
+It is understood that the best automated tests presently catch about 25% of WCAG 2.0 AA errors.
-- Lack of ability within the system to programmatically generate conforming alternate versions of Digital Assets available through the Open by Default Pilot Portal in a variety of formats, and in both official languages, such as PDF/UA, EPUB3, and ODF;
+- ensure Digital Assets available through the Open by Default Pilot Portal should be able to be converted into a in a variety of formats such as EPUB3, and ODF;
-- Lack of ability within the system to programmatically generate alternate versions of Digital Assets available through the Open by Default Pilot Portal in a variety of braille formats such as .BRF and .BRL in both official languages;
-- Lack of ability within the system to generate and embed within Digital Assets an accessibility compliance report for Digital Assets in both official languages, against at a minimum WGAC 2.0 AA standards, compliance to other web accessibility standards would be preferred;
+- provide for all Digital Assets an embed an accessibility compliance report against WGAC 2.0 AA standards as well as other web accessibility standards;
-- Lack of ability within the system to programmatically add system generated alt text / descriptive text in both official languages to images;
+- programmatically suggest alternative text for images (.gif, .png, .svg, and .jpg).
-- Lack of ability within the system to programmatically generate transcripts of English and French voice audio recordings ;
+- programmatically generate transcripts of voice audio recordings;
-- Lack of ability within the system to generate animated American Sign Language or Quebec Sign Language from spoken word audio or video;
-- Lack of ability within the system to programmatically generate described video, transcripts, closed captioning for video content created in both official languages;
+- programmatically generate described video, transcripts, closed captioning for video content created in both official languages;
+- programmatically generate animated American Sign Language or Quebec Sign Language from spoken word audio or video;
-- The absence of the ability for the system to assign and display Flesch-Kincaid Reading grade level for English content or Scolarius score for French content;
+- programmatically assign and display Flesch-Kincaid Reading grade level (or similar) for English content or Scolarius score for French content;
-- The absence of the ability for the system to programmatically reduce the reading grade level of the content to a target of grade 8, in accordance with WCAG 2.0 AAA; and,
-- Lack of available document templates that force users to generate documents in a method that complies with, at a minimum WCAG 2.0 AA.
-Templates which additionally conform to WCAG 2.1 and/or EN 301 549 would be preferred.
+- conform to ATAG 2.0 Part B where editors are encouraged to adopt best practices while generating content, such that it is easier to comply with WCAG 2.0 AA.
+Where possible also conform to WCAG 2.1 and/or EN 301 549.

 ## 4. Scope